Daciasil21/projectchina/README.md

-# projectchina
+#Learn Chinese

-Website that teaches westerners basic Chinese phrases as well as cultural does and dont's.
+### Learn cultural references, slang, and important phrases in China.
+Let's celebrate the unique and vibrant culture!